grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-html/selection/selection-children.md

 ---
 title: 'Selection.children([selector])'
-excerpt: 'Get the children of each element in the set of matched elements, optionally filtered by a selector.'
+description: 'Get the children of each element in the set of matched elements, optionally filtered by a selector.'
 ---

 # Selection.children([selector])